swillems/histopya/README.md

 chmod -R 777 .
 ```

 Tkinter has no agg on windows?
-Go through mobaxterm
+Go through mobaxterm.
+Make a WSL bookmark with "Run at startup" set to "cd histopya; bash run_gui.sh" and copy paste the "windows_shortcut.cmd" to your windows to run histopya GUI with a single double-click.

 ### Download and install
 A complete installation (including a 300 mb test data set) is done with the following terminal commands, executed from wherever you want to install histopya: